AreroLR/SlotsPlus/README.md

-# UnlimitedSlots (IN DEVELOPMENT)
+# SlotsPlus (IN DEVELOPMENT)
-A pocketmine plugin which provides unlimited player slots for your server.
+A pocketmine plugin which allows you to fake player slots or get unlimited player slots.